A-TomMarvoloRiddle/Inventory-Management-on-CLI/README.md

-# Kaljio E-commerce Platform 🛒
+# Kaljio Inventory Management System 🛒

 Welcome to the Kaljio E-commerce platform!
 This is a simple project demonstrating a product catalog and login functionality using MySQL and Python.